unl-pal/typechange-bot/pages/consent-document.md

 This information will include researcher contact information, a list of projects which are part of the study, and a list of common questions we receive.
 Additionally, the exact name of the bot has not yet been determined.

-Finally, we assume that a participant will only see the informed consent message once, on the first time they are contacted to participate, across any monitored project.
+Finally, we assume that a participant will only see the informed consent message once, on the first time they are contacted to participate, across any monitored project, however, we note that they may see this document multiple times.

 Those pieces of the form which have been added are marked in **bold**.